• Skip to primary navigation

 Can I freeze meatloaf wrapped in bacon?

-Once you have wrapped the uncooked meatloaf in tinfoil, cover with a double layer of clingfilm and place in the freezer for up to 3 months.
+Once you have wrapped the uncooked meatloaf in tin foil, cover it with a double layer of clingfilm and place it in the freezer for up to 3 months.

 To defrost, remove from the freezer and place in the refrigerator overnight to defrost.
 Because the meatloaf is quite thick, it will take at least 8 hours in the fridge to defrost.

 I love cooking with mince or ground beef.
-It’s so versatile.
-Here are some of my other ground beef recipes you may enjoy.
+It's so versatile.
+You can find more recipes on my beef recipes page.
+Here are a few you might enjoy:

 A cooked bacon covered meatloaf on tinfoil.